Fundraising & data peeps! This is where our worlds collide.

 But that doesn’t mean it isn’t stressful AF.
 Plus, we’ve got those deliverables to worry about.

 What I love about fundraisers is how the back-end stuff often tells its own story.
-There are valuable lessons for us all – fundraisers, EDs, marketing & data wizards – on what drives supporters & how best to make these events replicable.
+There are valuable lessons for us all – devo, EDs, marketing & data wizards – on what drives supporters & how best to make these events replicable.
 We just need the right metrics.

 So!
 Here are 9 qualitative & quantitative ways to gauge the success of your next fundraiser/gala.